Emergency funding

 Examples of emergency funding cases

 • A student’s rental unit flooded.
-Despite having rental insurance, the student did not have the $250 needed to help pay for some of the cost associated with moving suddenly.
+Despite having rental insurance, the student did not have the $250 needed to pay for some of the cost associated with moving suddenly.

 • A student became ill and required a specialized diet that doubled their food budget for 2 months.
-The unexpected grocery bill was over the regular budget for a total of $300.
+The student did not have access to any other financial resources to pay an additional $400 in food costs.

 How to apply